w-jablonski/double_podium/README.md

 <!--

+At least to me, holding a layer with a pinkie, especially for longer time, feels more natural (read: healthier) than with a thumb.<br>

 Depending on the layer and modifiers applied the two clusters will optimally have complementary functions when using both hands.
 The two pinkie-keys are also serving as modifiers (CTRL and ALT) . which inevitably complicates things